nuvoleweb/drupal-behat/README.md

 - Additional step definitions covering contributed modules, core functionality and popular third-party plugins (see below for an exhaustive list).
-- Base raw contexts class can access the global Behat service container.
+- Contexts can access the global Behat service container.
 - Developers can organize their test using dependency injection by declaring their services in a YAML file and/or override default Behat services.
+- Developers can override Drupal driver core classes and allow their step definitions to run transparently on different Drupal core versions.

 ## Installation and setup
 Install Nuvole's Behat Drupal Extension with [Composer](https://getcomposer.org/) by running: